 1. Renewed ISS priorities 1.1.
 Countering terrorism and preventing radicalisation and violent extremism 1.
-Prevention of radicalisation, including developments under HLCEG-R, RAN, Internet forum Responsible WP 30 : TWP Main documents • EU response to terrorism - state of play and way forward of 2 8 February 2019 (6684/1/19 REV 1) Council Conclusions on preventing and combating radicalisation in prisons and on dealing with terrorist and violent extremist offenders after release of 6 June 2019 (9727/19) Final report of the High Level Commission Expert Group on Radicalisation (HLCEG-R) of 18 May 2018 (8951/18) Commission Recommendation on measures to effectively tackle illegal content online C(2018) 1177 final Council Recommendation of 22 May 2018 on promoting common values, inclusive education, and the European dimension of teaching (9010/18) Commission Progress Reports (1-20) towards an effective an d genuine Security Union Proposal for a Regulation of the European Parliament and of the Council on preventing the dissemination of terrorist content online - general approach 15336/18 State of play/progress made Envisaged follow-up Regular updates at TWP on the work of the EU Internet Forum.
+Prevention of radicalisation, including developments under HLCEG-R, RAN, Internet forum 1.
+Responsible WP 30 : TWP Main documents EU response to terrorism - state of play and way forward of 2 8 February 2019 (6684/1/19 REV 1) Council Conclusions on preventing and combating radicalisation in prisons and on dealing with terrorist and violent extremist offenders after release of 6 June 2019 (9727/19) Final report of the High Level Commission Expert Group on Radicalisation (HLCEG-R) of 18 May 2018 (8951/18) Commission Recommendation on measures to effectively tackle illegal content online C(2018) 1177 final Council Recommendation of 22 May 2018 on promoting common values, inclusive education, and the European dimension of teaching (9010/18) Commission Progress Reports (1- 20) towards an effective and genuine Security Union Proposal for a Regulation of the European Parliament and of the Council on preventing the dissemination of terr online - general approach 15336/18 the Council on preventing the dissemination of terrorist content State of play/progress made Envisaged follow-up Regular updates at TWP on the work of the EU Internet Forum.
 Regular updates at TWP on the work of the RAN.
-Work towards a political agreement with the EP on the dra Regulation on addressing the dissemination of terrorist co General approach on the proposed Regulation on tackling preventing the dissemination of terrorist content online, was online will continue. reached in December 2018.
-Trilogues ongoing with the new EP.
+Work towards a political agreement with the EP on the draft Regulation on addressing the dissemination of terrorist content General approach on the proposed Regulation on tackling preventing the dissemination of terrorist content online, was reached in December 2018.
+Trilogues ongoing with the new EP. online will continue.

-30 The responsible WP(s) on the substance of the respective file are indicated, while COSI, CATS or SCIFA provide an overview and strategic guidance on a number of the files.
+The responsible WP(s) on the substance of the respective file are indicated, while COSI, CATS or SCIFA provide an overview and strategic guidance on a number of the files.
 The latter activities could be indicated in the state of play/follow-up section, as relevant.